platform9/Certified-Applications-Catalog/README.md

 ## 2. Platform9 Community Application Catalog

-* Hundreds of pre-built Kubernetes applications
+* Hundreds of pre-built Kubernetes applications from existing Helm repos

-* Bring your own repositories
+* Ability to add your own repositories

-* One-click deployment
+* One-click deployment of Helm charts

 * Full RBAC controls over deployments and access to namespaces

 * Leverages community Helm charts (google helm/stable, helm/incubator, etc...)

+![screen_applications-catalog2](https://user-images.githubusercontent.com/34694236/62586046-a6745300-b870-11e9-8add-03dca2576e9a.png)

 Note: Certified App Catalog will be a Platform9 hosted repository on Github that specifically manages a set of highly selected helm charts along with the ability to edit values.yaml very easily.

-![screen_applications-catalog2](https://user-images.githubusercontent.com/34694236/62586046-a6745300-b870-11e9-8add-03dca2576e9a.png)

-For enterprise grade SLAs and fully managed applications that follow the same philosophy, please continue reading below on our Managed Applications Solution which is currently GA.
+For enterprise grade SLAs and fully managed applications that follow the same philosophy, please continue reading below on our Managed Applications Solution which is currently GA and require a subscription license for a fully managed experience with 99.9% SLAs.
+This will be mostly based on curating, and contributing to, operators that are most commonly used in production on Kubernetes

 ## 3. Platform9 Fully Managed Applications

 The industry’s only integrated, end-to-end 99.9% SLA spanning both the Kubernetes infrastructure and the application tier.
 Each managed app can be set up as a multi-tenant service across all clusters, or per specific clusters/namespaces.

+Each new managed application introduced in the Managed Apps catalog will first be released in a “Beta” phase and will gradually progress to the “Fully-managed” level as it matures, and all supported capabilities graduate into production-readiness.

+SLAs for the individual apps would be complementary to the SLA that Platform9 already provides for the Kubernetes infrastructure itself.
+Depending on the complexity of the managed application chosen, the SLA and fully-managed functionality may also cover additional capabilities–such as cross-geo disaster recovery for databases and advanced integrated services with other complementary managed applications offered, automatic backup/recover, auto-scaling, and more.

+In many of these cases, Platform9 will partner directly with various organizations behind specific applications or Kubernetes Operators, to advance the development and ongoing support for its customers.
+The first of such collaboration is with Percona, around its MySQL offering – enabling automatic backups, DR, zero-touch upgrades, support, and more.

 ### Managed Prometheus